bridge2ai/standards-schemas/project/docs/BiomedicalStandard.md

      * Description: Is the standard or tool FAIR and available free of cost?
      * Range: [Boolean](types/Boolean.md)
  * [requires_registration](requires_registration.md)  <sub>0..1</sub>
-     * Description: Does usage of the standard or tool require registrion of a user or group with some organization or managerial body?
+     * Description: Does usage of the standard or tool require registration of a user or group with some organization or managerial body?
      * Range: [Boolean](types/Boolean.md)
  * [url](url.md)  <sub>0..1</sub>
      * Description: URL for basic documentation of the standard or tool.